Matir/blog/_drafts/hacker-summer-camp-2018-prep-guide.md

 people I only see once a year and share what we're both working on, meet friends of friends, and so much more.
 Every year I spend every waking moment doing stuff and still wish I'd had more time at the end.

+I should mention that both DEF CON and BSidesLV have talks that **are not recorded**: at DEF CON, these are "SkyTalks" and BSidesLV calls them "Underground."
+If you see something on the schedule in those areas that interests you, you should go, as it's likely your *only* chance to see the relevant talk.
+Don't try to record with your phone either: I've seen people ejected and phones confiscated for this behavior.
+These talks are off the record for a reason.

 ### What not to do! ###